henry-oberholtzer/csharp-bakery/README.md

 # Bakery Order

-A simple C# console application exploring the use of classes and static methods
+A simple console application exploring the use of classes and static methods in C#

 By Henry Oberholtzer